sunpy/ndcube/docs/contributing.rst

 and/or bug fixes.
 Git branches are a way of having different versions of the same code within the repo simultaneously.
-Assuming you have just installed the ndcube development version, you will only have one branch, called ``master``.
-It is recommended you do not do any development on the ``master`` branch, but rather keep it as an clean copy of the latest ``origin master`` branch.
+Assuming you have just installed the ndcube development version, you will only have one branch, called ``main``.
+It is recommended you do not do any development on the ``main`` branch, but rather keep it as an clean copy of the latest ``origin main`` branch.
 If you have more than one branch, the ``*`` next to the branch name will indicate which branch you are currently on.
 To check what branches you have and which one you are on, type in the terminal: